 We encourage early sign-up as space is limited due to the need for social distancing.
 Use of masks will be necessary for these meetings.

-For further information or to register for the spring program, please call Sue Gilbertie 860-371-1111
+For further information or to register for the fall program, please call Sue Gilbertie 860-371-1111

 For further information concerning the program please contact: